 An experienced shipwright will have knowledge of the construction of steel or wooden vessels.

-Before modern yacht design practices, a shipwright would have built a vessel with the skills handed down to him, and would have mostly have been done by skill and seemingly by eye.
+Before modern yacht design practices, a shipwright would have built a vessel with the skills handed down to him and would mostly have been done by skill and by eye.

 As the design process of yachts developed, a process of drawing out the lines of the vessel was introduced called lofting.
 A master shipwright would have used the process of lofting to draw out the vessel before construction to be sure the designer’s lines where correct and fair.
 From the loft drawings the shipwright could then lay the keel, erect frames, build the bow and stern posts, Hull planking, beam shelf, deck beams, and finally the deck.